(projects i'm involved in)

 (projects i'm following)

-Posted by geoffroy godeau almost 4 years ago
+Posted by geoffroy godeau about 4 years ago

 The Gaia Ashram Internship is a one month holistic learning experience that aims to deepen and empower the connection with ourselves, with each other and with nature as well as encouraging the confidence and the skills for sustainable and community living.
 The design of the program is based on some important principles that we believe encourage deep learning and empowerment.
 These principles are: